allure-framework/allure-csharp/Allure.Xunit/README.md

 1. Report arguments of theories in case they aren't reported by xUnit.net itself.
 2. Implement selectie run (test plans).

-Those features are unavailable on ARM64 due to limitations of MonoMod.Core.
-Additionally, they might not work in some other rare circumstances.
+Those features might not work in some rare circumstances, especially when testing the `Release` configuration.
+If you're affected, try switching to `Debug` as a workaround.

 Issue [#369] contains some additional details.